JustMili0/LeftForgotten/.Changelogs/WIP-1.2.0-Changelog.md

 - Fixed.. something in `PreHungerHealing` class (previously `AlphaFoodSystem`)

 ### ***DEV STUFF***
-- Renamed mixin classes to match what they're actually mixin into
-- Moved all core pakcages and classes to `net.justmili.leftforgotten.core`
+- Package renames and class renames happened
-- Replaced CommonClient's `inAlpha` and `notInAlpha` boolean functions with checks via new class `Versions` for future updates
+- [WIP] Reworked the mod to use new class `Versions` for feature checks instead of `CommonClient.inAlpha() / .notInAlpha()` for future versions
-- [TODO] Moved most block classes to just sit in `BlockRegistry`
+- [TODO] Reworked BlockRegistry and ItemRegistry to contain most of the blocks and items within themselves instead of each block and item being an individual class

 <hr>